 Keeping up with the rules and regulations for pest control in organic facilities can be challenging.
 Do your pest control and reporting procedures follow the latest USDA National Organic Program standards?
 Is it ever okay to use chemical controls when managing an infestation in an organic food production facility?
 Get answers to these questions and much more in this informative session that will review the do’s and don’ts of controlling pests in organic facilities.

 America’s Most Misunderstood Spider: Separating Fact From Fiction Regarding the Brown Recluse Spider

-Jeff Whitworth, Kansas State University, Manhattan, KS
+Holly Davis, Kansas State University, Manhattan, KS

 In the world of spiders, the brown recluse is the angsty, misunderstood teenager hiding in the corner.
 Yes, it can be dangerous—the bite can cause necrosis of skin tissue in severe cases.
 However, the attention and heat this misunderstood spider gets may not all be warranted.
 Join in on this entertaining and informative session so you can separate the facts from the myth about this important, yet misunderstood, spider.

 Detecting Low-Level Bed Bug Infestations in Multifamily Housing